Understanding Carbon Credits

 Environmental integrity differs dramatically between purchasing voluntary market RECs and purchasing compliance REC:

-So, purchasing and retiring compliance RECs is a credible option to claim emission reductions when these RECs come from a REC market facing some scarcity and the REC is canceled (retired), thereby removing it for use by a utility for compliance.
-However, instead of claiming to have purchased “green power” and applying a zero-emission factor to a corporate GHG footprint, the purchaser should quantify the GHG reductions associated with the marginal impact of this REC retirement.
-And, thereby quantify and claim the emissions offsetting effect of the REC retirement.
+So, purchasing and retiring compliance RECs is a credible option to claim avoided emissions when these RECs come from a REC market facing some scarcity and the REC is canceled (retired), thereby removing it from use by a utility for compliance.
+However, instead of claiming to have purchased “green power” and applying a zero-emission factor to a corporate GHG footprint, the purchaser should quantify the avoided GHG emissions associated with the marginal impact of this REC retirement.
+And, thereby quantify and claim the avoided emissions and offsetting effect of the REC retirement.
 The marginal impact can be estimated using a load dispatch analysis of avoided fossil generation using existing electric power industry models.
 There are also more simplified methods to quantify the effect of avoiding the building and operation of fossil generation.
-The quantification of the GHG reductions would present some complexity but is unlikely to present a significant technical barrier.
+The quantification of the avoided GHG emissions would present some complexity but is unlikely to present a significant technical barrier.

 Social and Environmental Co-Benefits

-There is minimal risk of harm, as well as limited opportunity for co-benefits with this option of claiming emission reductions.
+There is minimal risk of harm, as well as limited opportunity for co-benefits with this option of claiming avoided emissions.

 Potential Risks